dagainz/Correlator/docs/features.md

+# Features

-# Persistence
+## Persistence store

+When using the syslog server front end,  Correlator has a simple facility to persist system and module data across invocations.
+This persistence store is manifested as a disk file.
+Each module is able to use its private section of the store to maintain data structures between invocations.

-Correlator has a simple facility to persist system and module data across invocations.
-When enabled, it will occasionally serialize the root store and write it to a file.
-During startup, it initializes its root store to a previous state by loading and deserializing the saved store file.
-Correlator will also update this store file when it cleanly exits.
+When enabled, it maintains state by serializing and writing the root store to a file.
+During startup, correlator initializes the root store to the previous state by loading and deserializing the saved store file.
+Correlator will write the store file periodically, as well as when it cleanly exits.

 Serialization is done by Python pickle, so anything that can be pickled and unpickled can be used in each module's store and will persist if persistence is enabled.